-Knowing how to identify each part of your warehouse racking is vital for safe use.
+Knowing how to identify each part of your warehouse racking system is vital for safe use.
 In this guide, we break down how to do so.

 A Note on Pallet Racking Suppliers

-Pallet racking suppliers across the UK sell a range of industrial racking and steel storage.
-Should the racking in your warehouse need replacing, it’s vital to know how to spot a reputable pallet racking supplier.
+Pallet racking suppliers across the UK sell a range of industrial warehouse racking and steel storage.
+Should the racking in your warehouse need replacing, it’s vital to know how to spot a reputable warehouse pallet racking supplier.

 As well as providing racking inspection training for potential future SARIs, SEMA also has a list of approved suppliers.
 Going with pallet racking suppliers or any kind of industrial racking and steel storage suppliers approved by SEMA guarantees that your racking system will be structurally safe.
 This, of course, is providing that you follow best practice from both SEMA and HSE during the life of your system.

 According to SEMA load notices on all racking systems, you should contact your supplier if you are at all unsure about best practice for using their system.
 Reputable pallet racking suppliers will happily answer any questions you might have about their storage equipment.
 Alternatively, you can always contact us.

 The Different Kinds of Warehouse Racking

 Not all warehouse racking is the same.
 The different kinds of warehouse racking need to be identified so that you can best use them safely.